fulldecent/structured-acceptance-test/README.md

 # Structured Acceptance Test

 **Structured Acceptance Test ("STAT") is a simple and extensible standard for *acceptance testing processes*.** The *target* of the test can be any set of computer files, for example source code, images, audio files and documents.
 The *process* can be an automated computer program, manual execution of a test plan or even the vote of a committee of approvers.
-The *outcome* of the process is `pass` or `fail` and may also include helpful *findings* or *recommendations* which can be used to improve the target.
+The *outcome* of the process is `pass` or `fail` and may also include helpful *findings* or *recommendations* which can be used to improve the *target*.

 There are two parts to this specification:

- * [STAT Input](Stat-Input.md) -- defines what targets the process should test
+ * [STAT Input](Stat-Input.md) -- defines what *targets* the *process* should test
- * [STAT Output](Stat-Output.md) -- identifies the test process and expresses the outcome, findings and recommendations
+ * [STAT Output](Stat-Output.md) -- identifies the test *process* and expresses the *outcome*, *findings* and *recommendations*

 A computer program is said to *support* the Structured Acceptance Test standard if it accepts any valid STAT Input and it produces a valid STAT Output.
 It is recommended that command-line computer programs use the `--stat-file=<INPUT>` switch to support the STAT standard.

 # Who can use it?

-This standard is applicable for any automated or manual process that accepts computer files as input and can make a `pass` or `fail` decision.
-Examples of such processes include:
+This standard is applicable for any automated or manual *process* that accepts computer files as input and can make a `pass` or `fail` decision.
+Examples of such *processes* include:

  * Static code analyzers
   * Code linters